oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The authorization code grant type is used to obtain both access tokens and refresh tokens.

+The grant type uses the additional authorization endpoint to let the authorization server interact with the resource owner in order to get consent for resource access.

 Since this is a redirect-based flow, the client must be capable of initiating the flow with the resource owner's user agent (typically a web